What is 40km in Miles? A practical guide to Metric-Imperial Conversion

 -

 Q: Which system is better? *A: The metric system is widely considered superior due to its simplicity and logical structure.
-However, the imperial system remains in use in some countries due to historical reasons and the inertia of established practices.
+Still, the imperial system remains in use in some countries due to historical reasons and the inertia of established practices.

 -